Last Updated on June 2, 2021 by Rat Race Running

 Teaching in the new normal will be a balancing act.
 Teachers will need to consider the needs, the safety, and the capacity of each student (and their own) if the motto “no student left behind” will hold.

 Teaching will require sacrifices, but learners will also need to hold up their end because teachers can only give as much as the students can receive.

 I love this quote by Albus Dumbledore in Harry Potter, “Youth cannot know how age thinks and feel.
 But old men are guilty if they forget what it was to be young.”

 Every teacher was also once a student.
 The difference is that we, as teachers, were blessed enough not to experience this pandemic while we were still studying.

-With that said, we need to stand from their point-of-view.
+With that said, we need to stand from their point of view.
 What are their needs?
 How can I, as their teacher, be fair?
 But more than being fair, how can I be equitable?

-So, until the appointed day when we are finally free to re-enter the halls of our schools.
-To walk confidently into our classrooms and stand in front, while looking at our students face-to-face to teach — without any more restrictions.
+So, until the appointed day, when we are finally free to re-enter the halls of our schools.
+To walk confidently into our classrooms and stand in front while looking at our students face-to-face to teach — without any more restrictions.

 Always remember, whether we are primary, secondary, or tertiary teachers, the bottom line is, we are educators.
-And as educators, we must educate our students with the best of our ability.
+And as educators, we must educate our students to the best of our ability.
 May God give us the wisdom we need.